mayralgr/questions-answers/questions/spring-boot-autowired.md

 The `@Autowired` annotation marks a constructor, setter method, or config method as to be autowired or linked by spring’s dependency injection.

-In a `REST API`, the `@Autowired` annotation allows that once the classes annotate with `@Controller ,@Service ,@repository o @RestController, etc.,` are created in runtime, it makes the links between them.
+In a `REST API`, the `@Autowired` annotation allows that once the classes annotated with `@Controller ,@Service ,@repository o @RestController, etc.,` are created in runtime, it makes the links between them.

 For example: